noncesense-research-lab/archival_network/misc/archival_node_instructions.md

 To watch the daemon output, run:
 `$ tail -f ~/.bitmonero/bitmonero.log`

-Uptime is a key goal.
-If you are doing work or testing that will take archival nodes offline, please contain disrputions to the Tokyo server.
+Uptime is important.
+If you are doing work or testing that will take archival nodes offline, please contain disruptions to the Tokyo server.

 If you kill monerod, please restart it before exiting (instructions above)